pantheon-systems/documentation/source/content/guides/filesystem/03-large-files.md

 ## Highly Populated Directories

 Highly populated directories can cause a small decline in performance at around 50,000 files in a single directory, and a significant performance drop at over 100,000 files.
+Once above 100,000 files, backups may fail, and the filesystem itself may be corrupted leading to data loss and site dwontime.

 You can refactor your file structure if you have individual directories with tens of thousands of files (for example, an image repository) to optimize site performance on Pantheon.
+If refactoring is not a possiblity, you may wish to offload the files to dedicated external filesystem like Amazon S3 or Google Cloud Storage.

-Drupal, for example, can manage uploaded content into different directories based on the date or user, which is preferable to dumping all uploads into a single directory.
-Refactoring an existing large-scale site with this issue is usually a matter of re-arranging the files, then updating the files table in Drupal.
+To prevent this issue going forward both WordPress and Drupal, can manage uploaded content into different directories based on the date or user, which is preferable to adding all uploads into a single directory.
+Refactoring an existing large-scale site with this issue is usually a matter of re-arranging the files, then updating the files table in Drupal or WordPress.

-Refer to the [File (field) Paths](https://www.drupal.org/project/filefield_paths) module to help resolve issues with highly populated directories in Drupal, or browse [WordPress plugins](https://wordpress.org/plugins/) for a solution.
+Refer to the [File (field) Paths](https://www.drupal.org/project/filefield_paths) module to help resolve issues with highly populated directories in Drupal, or browse [WordPress plugins](https://wordpress.org/plugins/) for other solutions.

 ## Large Code Repository